 His attitude was jovial and optimistic that next morning, and as a family, we reflected his optimism.
 We were united together in our faith and prayers.
 The looming questions of “what if” were something we chose to push to the back of our minds.
 But after the surgery and pathology reports were back we had yet another choice to make.

 At first, I didn’t believe him when he said, “I have cancer mom.”
 Was this some kind of ugly joke?
 This happens to other people, not to us.
 But no one is safe from the big “C” word.
 It sneaks up and shocks your system like the scariest of horror movies.
 It doesn’t seem real – and yet it is.
-I do not mean to sensationalize the pain our family is feeling right now, but merely want to share some of my thoughts from the last few weeks.
+I do not mean to sensationalize the pain our family felt, but merely want to share some of thoughts and lessons I learned from this experience.

 My dad was the first person I called.
 The words were stuck in my throat and finally squeaked out.
 “He has cancer dad.”
 His reassurance quickly calmed my worries and fueled my faith.
 I’m grateful for parents who taught me faith was to see beyond the “right now.”